I-Solodukhina/I-Solodukhina/README.md

 ## Hi there and welcome! 🖖

-I'm Iryna, a QA engineer who loves to investigate the root causes of bugs and automate boring work (oh, and a cats😸).
+I'm Iryna, a QA engineer who loves to investigate the root causes of bugs and not afraid of boring work.
 Let's keep in touch!🍀

 <!--
 **I-Solodukhina/I-Solodukhina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.